Skillet Cookie Monster

 Cookie Dough - Use the family recipe or take a quick trip to the grocery store for some pre-made batter.

 Spooky Toppings of Your Choice - Whipped Cream, Candy Corn, Ghost Eyes, Marshmallows, or any Halloween-themed candy.

 1. Attach the Outpost adjustable grill to your X Series fire pit and start the fire.

 2. Spread a quarter-to-half-inch layer of cookie dough in the bottom of the cast iron skillet.
 Make sure your cast iron is seasoned well in advance.

 Live-Fire Cooking Pro Tip: Don’t add too much cookie dough to your skillet, it’s quicker and easier to bake a thin layer.
 If the dough is too thick it can easily burn.

 3. After your fire burns down to coals or a low flame, place the skillet on the Outpost grill over low heat.
 This means your grill grate should be near the top of the post.

 4. Place two layers of tin foil over the skillet and wrap a corner of it around the handle as an anchor.

-5. Use a pair of long tongs and heat protectant gloves to add coals to the top of the tin foil.
-This allows the cookie to bake from the top and bottom.
+5. Use a pair of long tongs and heat-protectant gloves to add coals to the top of the tin foil.
+This allows the cookie to bake from top and bottom.
 The double layer of foil will help prevent ash from falling into your cookie.